-Child Nutrition Fund - The Child Nutrition fund consists of monies derived from local food sales and federal and state financial assistance.
+Child Nutrition Fund - The Child Nutrition Fund consists of monies derived from local food sales and federal and state financial assistance.
 This fund is used to account for the various nutrition programs provided to students.

-Debt Service fund - consists of the District's Sinking fund and accounts for the accumulation of financial resources for servicing of general long-term debt (principal, interest and related costs).
+Debt Service fund - consists of the District's Sinking Fund and accounts for the accumulation of financial resources for servicing of general long-term debt (principal, interest and related costs).
 This is a budgeted fund.
 The primary revenue sources are local property taxes levied specifically for debt service.

-Capital Project funds - consist of the District's Bond funds and account for the proceeds of bonds sales used exclusively for acquiring school sites, constructing and equipping new school facilities, renovating existing facilities, and the acquisition of transportation equipment.
+Capital Project fund - consists of the District's Bond Funds and accounts for the proceeds of bonds sales used exclusively for acquiring school sites, constructing and equipping new school facilities, renovating existing facilities, and the acquisition of transportation equipment.